reframejs/reframe/helpers/wildcard-api/readme.md

 You define functions on the server and Wildcard makes them callable in the browser.
 (Behind the curtain, Wildcard does HTTP requests and JSON serialization.)
-Thus creating a new endpoint is as easy as creating a new function.
+Thus creating a new API endpoint is as easy as creating a new function.

 Wildcard introduces a profound paradigm shift.
 The intro shows why.